DanLevy.net

 If you are already in this hole, stop digging.

-2. Promote: Identify the top 3 most used fields.
-Make them real columns.
+2. Promote: Identify the fields you filter, join, sort, or report on most often.
+Make those real columns.

 Resources